natgo/wt-wiki-scraper/wikitext-transpiled/ground/Shturm-S.md

 * Fast-flying, relatively easy to control missiles are great for long ranges and tricky shots alike
 * Very low profile - combined with good positioning, the vehicle can be invisible with only the launcher peeking over a hilltop or wall
 * Capable of travelling across water, although relatively slowly and with poor control
-* Can double as a SAM tank in AB, to a point it can single handedly dominate the sky and even protect the bombers from interceptors if fires immediately
+* Can double as a SAM tank in AB, to a point it can single-handedly dominate the sky and even protect the bombers from interceptors if fires immediately

 '''Cons:'''